OutSystems/docs-product/src/managing-the-applications-lifecycle/manage-tech-debt/how-force-sync.md

 <div class="info" markdown="1">

 There's a daily limit to the number of unscheduled synchronization requests that AI Mentor Studio can process for each infrastructure.
-You can request 5 synchronization requests per day.
+You can request up to 5 unscheduled synchronizations after each scheduled synchronization.

 </div>

-To force a synchronization, follow these steps:
+To request an unscheduled synchronization, follow these steps:

-1. Go to theAI Mentor Studio LifeTime plugin (`https://<lifetime_environment>/AIMentorStudioProbe/`) and select **Monitor**.
+1. Go to the AI Mentor Studio LifeTime plugin (`https://<lifetime_environment>/AIMentorStudioProbe/`) and select **Monitor**.

     ![Select Monitor](images/sync-plugin-monitor-lt.png)